The King of Fighters 2001: Development

 Immediately following the bankruptcy of SNK, development of a new The King of Fighters was first revealed in October 2001.
-Korean studio Eolith took over development of the franchise, which it obtained from the bankruptcy proceedings.
+South Korean studio Eolith took over development of the franchise, which it obtained from the bankruptcy proceedings.
 Eolith explained there would some changes but the game would be released first on the Neo Geo MVS arcade system, with Sun Amusement being assigned to distribute it instead.
 Eolith was also a financial sponsor along with Mega Enterprise while Playmore also published it.
 Due to the franchise's popularity in Korea, Eolith took interest in developing The King of Fighters and wanted to please the fans of the series worldwide.
 BrezzaSoft helped Eolith in the making of the game.
 Fearing disappointment from returning fans, Eolith decided to maintain most of the common parts from The King of Fighters while adding new elements.
 One of the biggest changes is the optional use of the Striker mechanic, where players can use between one and three characters assisting the playable one.
 The team aimed to refine the original gameplay system from previous KOF games.
 During development, Eolith conducted a team popularity poll of the characters on its Korean website; however, the results had no bearing on the cast selection.
 Because both Kyo Kusanagi and Iori Yagami are popular characters in Japan and Korea, the developers made sure to include them.
 But the developers omitted Kim Kaphwan, a character of Korean ancestry, despite speculation on his inclusion.
 The game was originally envisioned as a "Dream Match" game like The King of Fighters '98 but ultimately became the third canonical entry in the NESTS Chronicles story line.